 to listen to an audio file of this interview (63 minutes)

-This is a complete and accurate transcript of an oral history interview of Rev. Bruce Finley Hunt (Collection 104, #T1) in the Archives of the Billy Graham Center.
-No spoken words which were recorded were omitted, except for any non-English phrases which could not be understood by the transcribers.
+This is a complete and accurate transcript of the tape of the second oral history interview of Torrey Maynard Johnson (CN 285, T1) in the Archives of the Billy Graham Center.
+No spoken words have been omitted, except for any non-English phrases which could not be understood by the transcribers.
+Foreign terms which are not commonly understood appear in italics.
+In very few cases words were too unclear to be distinguished.
 If the transcriber was not completely sure of having gotten what the speaker said, "[?]" was inserted after the word or phrase in question.
 If the speech was inaudible or indistinguishable, "[unclear]" was inserted.
 Grunts and verbal hesitations such as "ah" or "um" were usually omitted.
+The transcribers have not attempted to phonetically replicate English dialects but have instead entered the standard English word the speaker was expressing.
 Readers should remember that this is a transcript of spoken English, which follows a different rhythm and rule than written English.
-The narrator in this interview speaks slowly and pauses frequently.
-Only unusually long pauses have been noted.

 ....
 Four dots indicate what the transcriber believes to be the end of an incomplete sentence.

 ( ) Words in parentheses are asides made by the speaker.

 [ ] Words in brackets are comments by the transcriber.

 This transcript, made by Robert Shuster and Timothy Gulsvig, was completed in March 2010.

 SHUSTER: Okay, so here we go again.
 Now it’s set at [tape recorder turned off and on] I’m here in an interview with Mr. Donald Berry for the archives of the Billy Graham Center at Wheaton College.
 It took place in the offices of the archives on February 14th, St. Valentine’s Day, 1986, at 1:40 p.m.
 Mr. Berry, what... was the home that you grew up in a Christian home?